reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 67. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 10 upvotes, $0
 68. [Stored XSS Via NRQL chartbuilder JSON view ](https://hackerone.com/reports/634692) to New Relic - 9 upvotes, $2500
 69. [GitHub Integration doesn't sanitize repository URLs which might be attacker-controlled](https://hackerone.com/reports/1197160) to New Relic - 9 upvotes, $512
-70. [Session Hijacking ](https://hackerone.com/reports/167460) to New Relic - 9 upvotes, $0
+70. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 9 upvotes, $0
-71. [Stored XSS at Synthetics private locations (planted through location label or description)](https://hackerone.com/reports/680240) to New Relic - 8 upvotes, $2500
+71. [Session Hijacking ](https://hackerone.com/reports/167460) to New Relic - 9 upvotes, $0
-72. [Ability to view monitor names of other NR accounts through internal API (v3) via "monitor_id" parameter ](https://hackerone.com/reports/462321) to New Relic - 8 upvotes, $2000
+72. [Stored XSS at Synthetics private locations (planted through location label or description)](https://hackerone.com/reports/680240) to New Relic - 8 upvotes, $2500
-73. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 8 upvotes, $0
+73. [Ability to view monitor names of other NR accounts through internal API (v3) via "monitor_id" parameter ](https://hackerone.com/reports/462321) to New Relic - 8 upvotes, $2000
 74. [https://rpm.newrelic.com/login vulnerable to host header attack](https://hackerone.com/reports/123078) to New Relic - 8 upvotes, $0
 75. [Restricted User is able to edit Alert Conditions of Synthetics Monitors even if Synthetics Permissions is enabled by an admin](https://hackerone.com/reports/197436) to New Relic - 8 upvotes, $0
 76. [Bypass of my two other reports #267636 + #255894 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/271861) to New Relic - 8 upvotes, $0